Colleges by Location

 Campus Life

-Not everything at College of the Holy Cross is about learning and grades: campus life is an essential part of your educational experience.
-Find out some details about campus life at College of the Holy Cross.
+It is not all about learning and grades at College of the Holy Cross: campus life is a crucial component of your educational experience.
+Check out some details about social life at College of the Holy Cross.

 Student Organizations

-According to the most recent information, there are 108 open-membership organizations at College of the Holy Cross.
-The student organization with the highest level of popularity is Habitat for Humanity, followed by Black Student Union and Student Government Association.
-Other popular organizations among the students at College of the Holy Cross are Campus Activities Board and Student Programs for Urban Development.
+The most popular student organization is Counseling Outreach Peer Educators (COPE), followed by Black Student Union and Student Government Association.
+Other popular organizations at College of the Holy Cross are Campus Activities Board and Student Programs for Urban Development (SPUD).

-If you are interested in music, you can join the College of the Holy Cross band or chorus.
-There is a drama club you can join if acting is something that interests you.
-Interested in media and communication?
+Those who like music can join the College of the Holy Cross band or chorus.
+For students with a talent for acting, there is a drama club.
+You have a passion for media and communication?
 College of the Holy Cross publishes its own newspaper and has its own radio station.

 Student Services

-College of the Holy Cross provides a number of services important for a pleasant and safe life on campus.
+At College of the Holy Cross, there are many amenities required for a pleasant and safe life on campus.

-This school has a health clinic with personal/psychological counseling.
-All in all, campus life at College of the Holy Cross is rich and vibrant and provides all you need for a comfortable stay.
+There is a health clinic with personal/psychological counseling.
+All in all, campus life at College of the Holy Cross is rich and vibrant and provides everything most students need.

 Career Services